DataDog/hiring-engineers/answers.md

 Once I had the keys I used the Python code example provided in [Dashboards documentation](https://docs.datadoghq.com/api/latest/dashboards/) to create my own script.

+##### Utilize the Datadog API to create a Timeboard that contains:
+*Your custom metric scoped over your host.
+*Any metric from the Integration on your Database with the anomaly function applied.
+*Your custom metric with the rollup function applied to sum up all the points for the past hour into one bucket

 `timeboard.py` file contains the following sections:

  Options object contains API key and Application key.